 - Reducing and eliminating decisions made about student learning based solely on a high-stakes tests like the Smarter Balanced Assessment;

-- And protecting family and student opt out rights.
+- And protecting family and student opt-out rights.

-FAMILY OPT OUT RIGHTS
+FAMILY OPT-OUT RIGHTS

 Oregon families have the right to opt students out of taking the Smarter Balanced Assessment in math and English language arts.
+Families can also request an exemption from the Oregon science assessment at the district level based on disability or religion.

-Families can access the current information about opt out from the Oregon Department of Education.
+Families can access the current information about opt-out from the Oregon Department of Education.
 Additionally, OEA has developed materials to help local communities organize around assessment.

 Download our Assessment Organizing Toolkit: